Free your facial expressions

 Judging people by their looks

-Ephemeral facial expressions can be false and misleading, but engraved expressions always tell the truth.
+Fleeting facial expressions can be false and misleading, but engraved expressions always tell the truth.

 But, some people can manipulate their appearance.